Amanda Nunes: Bantamweight and Featherweight Champion

-Temporary Retirement
+Temporary retirement

 A trilogy bout was scheduled against Julianna Peña on June 10, 2023, at UFC 289.
 On May 2, 2023, it was announced that Peña had suffered broken ribs during training camp and would be unable to compete.
 Irene Aldana agreed to replace Peña at the event.
 Nunes won the fight via a dominant unanimous decision, and announced her retirement from active competition during the post-fight interview.

 Hall of Fame

-During UFC 314's broadcast in April 2025, Nunes was announced as the next "modern wing" UFC Hall of Fame inductee during International Fight Week festivities in Las Vegas this June.
+During UFC 314's broadcast in April 2025, Nunes was announced as the next "modern wing" UFC Hall of Fame inductee during International Fight Week festivities in Las Vegas that June.

 Comeback

 On June 5, 2025, after spending two years in retirement, Nunes announced that she would be returning to the UFC against the winner of Kayla Harrison vs. Julianna Peña.

+Nunes was scheduled to compete for the bantamweight championship against current champion Kayla Harrison on January 24, 2026 at UFC 324.
+However, Harrison withdrew from the bout after being diagnosed with herniated discs in her neck, which required surgery.
+The fight is expected to be rescheduled for a later date.
+The bout was reportedly linked to September 19, 2026 at UFC 331 but was once again postponed.
+The bout is now scheduled to take place on November 14, 2026 at UFC 334.

 Personal life

 Nunes is the first openly lesbian UFC champion.
 She is married to former UFC fighter Nina Nunes (née Ansaroff), who competed in the strawweight division.
 She credits her UFC success to their relationship.
 On September 24, 2020, her wife gave birth to the couple's first child, a daughter.
-On November 6, 2023, Nunes announced via her Instagram post that she and her wife welcomed their second daughter, born on November 1, 2023.
+On November 6, 2023, Nunes announced via Instagram that she and her wife welcomed their second daughter, born on November 1, 2023.

+In 2019, Nunes was featured in ESPN The Magazine's The Body Issue, including an appearance on the cover.